Which payment gateway should you choose?

 Stripe is a bit more technically complex than the other options presented here but it also offers extensive customisability and integration with other platforms besides websites, such as popular messaging system Slack and mobile applications.

 At iFactory, we’ve been developing ecommerce sites with every type of payment gateway service imaginable for many years.
 We’ve designed small business sites to sell a few items all the way to complex multi-national merchants handling thousands of sales a day.
-Contact iFactory to find out how we can help you build your perfect ecommerce site.
+Talk to iFactory to find out how we can help you build your perfect ecommerce website.